-NON-REQUIRED PRACTICUM PLANNING AND EVALUATION FORM

-(for students entering the program in Fall 2017 or later)
+NON-REQUIRED PRACTICUM PLANNING AND EVALUATION FORM (for students entering the program in Fall 2017 or later)

-Student: Beginning Date: Placement: Ending Date: Supervisor: and his or her advisor to develop an appropriup to five program domains that will be addentify, with assistance from their site supershould be reviewed during supervision mee Site supervisors should also conduct a summar Please note that supervisors are not required submitted to the student advisor for review. ion tool for a non-required practicum.
-Each student should riate plan for training before the practicum begins.
-In doing ddressed during the training by bolding each one that is idervisor, key activities that will be accomplished/facilitated drings held at the practicum site regularly to guide training a mative evaluation of student competence in the identified do to evaluate other program domains (those not in bold type and documentation.
-Failure to submit this form to your advicount these hours on your internship applications. so, each student should indicate entified.
-Students should then uring the training.
-This plan and ensure student goal attainment.
-It is mains at the end of the semester.
-On This form should then be The following rating scale should be used for or evaluation of student competence: 1 - Unsatisfactory : student's skills res flect insufficient mastery in this area; student needs addition al course-based instruction in this

-- 2 Needs improvement: plans should be made to assure student gains extra practice in this skill prior to leaving the program - 3 Satisfactory: student's skills in this area are adequate for practice; student should continue to practice this skill under professional supervision - 4 Competent: student is comfortably independent in this skill - 5 Outstanding: student's skills in this area are exceptionally strong - NA Not Applicable: opportunity for this skill to be demonstrated was not provided
+Stu dent: t: Beginning Date: Plac cemei nent: Ending Date: Sup ervis isor: and up ider sho Site Pleasub his o to fiventify, uld be supented supentified the mitter or her advisor to develop an appropriate plan ive program domains that will be addressed by, with assistance from their site supervisor, ke be reviewed during supervision meetings held pervisors should also conduct a summative evanote that supervisors are not required to evaluate r a non-required practicum.
+Each student should work with both the site supervisor for training before the practicum begins.
+In doing so, each student should indicate uring the training by bolding each one that is identified.
+Students should then a cativities that will be accomplished/facilitated during the training.
+This plan at the practicum site regularly to guide training and ensure student goal attainment.
+It luation of student competence in the identified domains at the end of the semester.
+The other program domains (those not in bold type).
+This form should then be mentation.
+Failure to submit this form to your advisor at the conclusion of your endours on your internship applications.
+The follo llowing rating scale should be used for evaluat on of student competence: 1 - Unsatisfactory : student's skills reflect insuf skill icient mastery in this area; student needs additional course-based instruction in this 2 - Needs improvement: plans should be made to assure student gains extra practice in this skill prior to leaving the program 3 - Satisfactory : student's skills in this area are professional supervision adequate for practice; student should continue to practice this skill under 4 - Competent: student is comfortably indepen lent in this skill 5 - Outstanding: student's skills in this area are exceptionally strong NA Not Applicable: opportunity for this skill to be demonstrated was not provided

+Evaluation Items

+Rating

+Domain

-Domain Site-specific Activities Evaluation Items Rating -- --------
+Site-specific Activities

 (student completes) (sit e supe erviso r cor nple tes) 1: Individual and Cultural Diversity Demonstrates awareness of one's personal/cultural history, attitudes, and biases that may affect understanding and interacting with individuals different from oneself 1 2 3 4 5 NA Demonstrates ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews are different from one's own; 1 2 3 4 5 NA Demonstrates awareness of equity and/or disparity within and between individuals and groups.
 1 2 3 4 5 NA Demonstrates understanding of current theory and research related to addressing diversity in all professional activities.
 1 2 3 4 5 NA Applies knowledge and skills related to addressing issues of diversity and equity for individuals within specific contexts and in all professional activities.
-1 2 3 4 5 NA 2: Professional Behaviors, Interpersonal Skills, Communication, and Demonstrates awareness of professional values and attitudes of health-service psychology, including respect for human diversity and social justice.
-1 2 3 4 5 NA Reflective Practice Demonstrates professional skills and characteristics needed for effective practice as health-service psychologists, including communication, interpersonal, and technology skills; and responsibility, adaptability, initiative, and dependability.
+1 2 3 4 5 NA 2: Professional Behaviors, Interpersonal Skills, Demonstrates awareness of professional values and attitudes of health-service psychology, including respect for human diversity and social justice.
+1 2 3 4 5 NA Communication, and Reflective Practice Demonstrates professional skills and characteristics needed for effective practice as health-service psychologists, including communication, interpersonal, and technology skills; and responsibility, adaptability, initiative, and dependability.
 1 2 3 4 5 NA Produces and comprehends oral, nonverbal, and written communications that are informative and well-integrated to communicate with students, educators, parents, and fellow professionals.
 1 2 3 4 5 NA